mheap/github-default-branch/README.md

 # Rename all repos owned by a user
 github-default-branch --pat <token> --user my-user

+# Rename all repos owned by a team
+github-default-branch --pat <token> --org my-org-name --team my-team-slug
 ```

 Set `DEBUG="ghdb*"` as an environment variable to see debug information